FabricMC/fabric-docs/develop/migrating-mappings/ravel.md

 ---
 title: Migrating Mappings using Ravel
-description: Learn how to migrate your mod's obfuscation mappings.
+description: Learn how to migrate your mod's obfuscation mappings using Ravel.
 authors:
   - deirn
 ---